Bitter Jester

 Bitter Jester is a documentary film starring Maija DiGiorgio, Kenny Simmons, Jody Del Giorno, and Heather McConnell.
-The film includes interviews with comedians, Richard Pryor and Richard Belzer, among others.
+The film includes interviews with comedians Richard Pryor and Richard Belzer, among others.

 Synopsis

 Maija DiGiorgio is a naive New York comic whose therapist recommends a video diary as a means of examining herself.
-Maija's borderline psychotic ex-boxer boyfriend, Kenny Simmons, and director of photography, Jody Del Giorno see a means to instant stardom.
+Maija's ex-boxer boyfriend, Kenny Simmons, and director of photography, Jody Del Giorno see a means to instant stardom.

-Maija, searching to find answers to the meaning of life and art, the answers for art and artifice, allows Kenny to impose his "vision" onto her film.
+Maija is searching for answers to the meaning of life and art as well as the answers for art and artifice.
+She allows Kenny to impose his "vision" onto her film.
 Before long, the three (along with a crew of misfits) are crisscrossing the country, interviewing celebrities under a parade of false pretenses.
 In one famous incident, Kenny makes the cover of The New York Post after a confrontation with Jerry Seinfeld.

 Critical reception

-Dennis Harris of Variety said, "making a movie without really knowing what it's going to be about is not generally advisable, but Maija Di Giorgio's 'Bitter Jester' makes that process quite entertaining."
-Harris hailed "Jester" as "often hilarious and always diverting" and noted "Di Giorgio may fret that 'Maybe comedy isn't the thing I should be pursuing.'
+Dennis Harris of Variety said, "making a movie without really knowing what it's going to be about is not generally advisable, but Maija Di Giorgio's Bitter Jester makes that process quite entertaining."
+Harris hailed Jester as "often hilarious and always diverting" and noted "Di Giorgio may fret that 'Maybe comedy isn't the thing I should be pursuing.'
 Regardless, she definitely has a future as a filmmaker."